 It’s a busy weekday at The Shell Shop on the Morro Bay waterfront.
-Visitors quietly peruse bin after bin of gleaming, colorful specimens, long strand of tiny cowries, tubs of scallops and conches, and a table of gleaming abalone.
+Visitors quietly peruse bin after bin of gleaming, colorful specimens, long strands of tiny cowries, tubs of scallops and conches, and a table of gleaming abalone.

 Some patrons make shell necklaces or compile collections; others hover in front of a glass case full of beautifully polished, perfect shells.